NonRoute/Simple-Golf/README.md

       <img height="100" src="/images/water.png"/>

 6. There are 12 levels in this game. <br/>
-   After you pass every levels, you will see your score. <br/>
+   After you pass every level, you will see your score. <br/>
    <img height="300" src="/images/game-over.png"/>